Perkins Engineering: Demise

-Following a decision by Holden to reduce support for most teams running their Commodore product in the series for 2009, at the end of the 2008 V8 Supercar season, team principal Larry Perkins chose to wind back the involvement of his involvement in the series.
+Following a decision by Holden to reduce support for most teams running their Commodore product in the series for 2009, at the end of the 2008 V8 Supercar season, team principal Larry Perkins chose to reduce the level of his involvement in the series.
 Perkins entered into a business relationship with John and Margaret Kelly whose son Todd drove for the team in 2008, to provide the engineering services for their newly formed Kelly Racing.
 Many Perkins Engineering staff, equipment and sponsors moved to Kelly Racing including the team's three VE Commodores and Jack Daniels.

 The Perkins Engineering franchises were retained by Larry who was the entrant for Kelly Racing's third and fourth cars.
 As part of the deal Perkins Engineering completed two final VE Commodores for Kelly Racing.
 Gradually Kelly Racing built up its own engineering base and its dependency on Perkins Engineering reduced.
 In January 2013 Larry sold his franchises to Kelly Racing and vacated the Moorabbin workshop.